-The College does not claim ownership of the intellectual property embodied in the following works produced by employees, even if created within the scope of that employee’s employment: books, articles, poems, paintings, sculptures, and musical compositions.
+The College does not claim ownership of the intellectual property embodied in the following works produced by employees, even if created within the scope of that employee’s employment: books, articles, poems, paintings, sculptures, films, and musical compositions.
 Not included in this exemption are works that are:

 - Published in the name of the trustees of the College.
 A non-exhaustive list of such works includes journals, yearbooks, anthologies, compendia and films.